Photo by Carole Cohen

 Although primarily known as a songwriter, Fishman began his career immersed in early jazz, folk, blues, and country music, creating a bedrock of knowledge of American roots forms that, when applied to his pop, classical and experimental leanings, helped forge the unique style for which he is known today.

-Fishman's most recent recording (his eleventh), is entitled "Uncollected Stories" and will be released this Spring.
+Fishman's most recent recording (his eleventh), is entitled "Uncollected Stories" and is slated for a 2014 holiday release.
 His original oratorio "we are destroyed," a meditation on the Donner Party tragedy of 1846, continues to be programmed, most recently at the Abrons Arts Center in NYC.
 "The Frozen North," Fishman's original score for the Buster Keaton silent film of the same name, was programmed and performed as part of the New York Guitar Festival.
 He was recently commissioned to compose a score for "Manna-Hata," a site-specific theater project performed in the mostly-abandoned Penn Station Post Office in NYC.
 Fishman is currently at work on a new theater piece entitled "A Star Has Burnt My Eye," an examination of the life and music of Connie Converse.
 In February 2014, he was Guest Artist in residence at the Hotchkiss School in Lakeville, CT.

 Howard Fishman maintains a full-time touring schedule with a variety of different projects, and has quietly carved a niche as one of the most diverse and multifaceted composer/performers working today. www.howardfishman.com